/product/models.py

 ]

-Django will automate generate a new migration file base on our behavior as you can see above.
+Django will automatically generate a new migration file based on our changes as you can see above.

 python manage.py migrate product